music-fsl-zsl/tutorial/book/advances/hierarchical-musical-instrument-id.md

 ---
 ```

-Hierarchical prototypical networks are very similar to standard, non-hierarchical prototypical networks {cite}`snell2017prototypical`.
+Hierarchical prototypical networks {cite}`flores2021leveraging` are very similar to standard, non-hierarchical prototypical networks {cite}`snell2017prototypical`.
 Hierarchical prototypical networks are trained to mirror a label hierarchy, like a musical instrument hierarchy, by aggregating prototypes hierarchically.

 To recap on our [foundations](../foundations/approaches.md) chapter, a non-hierarchical prototypical network computes a prototype for each class in the support set, and then uses each prototype to compute a distance to each example in the query set.
 The class with the smallest distance to the query set is the predicted class.
 This allows the model to learn a meaningful embedding space where similar classes are close to each other, and dissimilar classes are far apart.
 A hierarchical prototypical network takes this process a step further, by taking the prototypes for each class in the support set, and aggregating them _again_ into prototypes for prototypes.

-Consider, for example, the classification task illustrated in {figure}`hierarchical-protonet`.
+Consider, for example, the classification task illustrated in the figure above.
 The fine-grained level of this classification task is a 3-shot, 6-way few-shot task, where we need to discriminate between recordings of saxophone, clarinet, bagpipes, trumet, trombone, and tuba.

 A regular prototypical network would compute a prototype $c_k$ for each of these classes, $c_{sax}$, $c_{clari}$, $c_{bagpipes}$, $c_{trumpet}$, $c_{trombone}$, and $c_{tuba}$.
 It would then use these prototypes to compute a distance to each example in the query set, and produce a probability distribution to compute a loss against the ground truth labels.